Prefer to watch helpful content? Watch the video here:

 Check out how difficult items like self-care, independent living, mobility and cognitive function become as soon as you hit age 80:

 You don’t want the aging process to hit you as severely and exponentially as in this chart.
 Diseases like Alzheimer’s begin their work up to 15 years before we even start to experience symptoms, which is why you’ll see someone’s health decline so rapidly after a certain tipping point.

-There are many preventive things you can practice as habits in your lifestyle now, that can help your “aging difficulty chart” climb at much more gradual pace.
+There are many preventive things you can practice as habits in your lifestyle now, that can help your “aging difficulty chart” climb at a much more gradual pace.

-Aging in Place Factor #3: Hang on to your Activities of Daily Living (ADLs)
+Factor #3: Hang on to your Activities of Daily Living (ADLs)

 When we start to lose the ability to perform our ADLs, aging in place becomes more difficult.
 At the most basic level, we need to manage our own ADLs before: